11 South Beach Diet Do’s and Don’ts to Stay on TrackArticle posted in: South Beach Diet South Beach DIY

 8. DON’T: Forget to track!

-Whether you prefer to go digital with the South Beach Diet Tracker app or kick it “old-school” with paper and pen, don’t forget to keep a log of what you’re eating and drinking every day, along with your daily activity and water intake.
+It’s important to stay accountable with your food intake by keeping tracking your meals for the best weight loss results.
+Whether you prefer to use your smart phone or kick it “old-school” with paper and pen, don’t forget to keep a log of what you’re eating and drinking every day, along with your daily activity and water intake.

 Research shows that dieters who track their food, activity and progress are more likely to stay on track than those who don’t—plus this healthy habit helps keep you tuned in to your body, so you get to know what’s going on (and why) during every phase of the South Beach Diet.